davidbeckonline/pegel-konstanz_website/content/03_about/03_release-notes.en.md

 ### 2025

+**2025-03-06: Update of the historical data charts.**
+The line charts for the years 1888 - 2024 have been revised and updated.
+The years 1888 up to and including 2024 are now taken into account for the long-term reference.

 **2025-01-09: Transition to GitHub.**
 Das Repository for this website was transitioned from AWS CodeCommit to GitHub.
 You can find the repository here: https://github.com/davidbeckonline/pegel-konstanz_website